 No. Hormones and steroids are not allowed in raising poultry.
 Federal regulations prohibit the use of added growth hormones and steroids.

-We believe in the humane treatment of turkeys.
-In order to promote bird welfare and produce the highest-quality turkeys, we have adopted a comprehensive set of Animal Welfare and Handling Guidelines which meet and exceed USDA requirements as distributed by the National Turkey Federation.
-Additionally, as part of its focus on animal well-being, we formed an Animal Welfare Advisory Group comprised of industry and academic animal welfare experts that meets annually to make improvements or modifications to our Animal Welfare Program.
+We have adopted a comprehensive set of Animal Welfare and Handling Guidelines which meet and exceed USDA requirements.
+We also formed an Animal Welfare Advisory Group comprised of industry and academic animal welfare experts that meets annually to make improvements or modifications to our Animal Welfare Program.

 Turkeys are fed a diet consisting primarily of corn and soybean meal.